Nouyou/Podoconiosis-Disability-and-Depression-Study/README.md

 ## The Unexpected Discovery

 I expected good hygiene compliance to produce better results.
-It did—but only for mental health.
+It did but only for mental health.

 Patients who carefully followed washing routines, elevated their legs daily, and wore shoes consistently had depression scores 1.57 points lower than those who did not (p=0.008).
 But here is the surprise: their disability scores were not significantly different (p=0.408).

 Even patients who only partially followed instructions saw their physical symptoms improve dramatically.
 Some washed three times a week instead of daily.
 Others forgot to elevate their legs.
 A few could not afford proper shoes.
 Yet their disability still dropped by roughly 50%.

 This finding flips conventional program thinking.
 We usually push for perfect adherence, scolding patients who miss steps.
 But the data says something different: *some hygiene is vastly better than none*.
-Programs should prioritize getting basic care to more people rather than demanding perfection from a few.
+Programs should prioritise getting basic care to more people rather than demanding perfection from a few.

 Mental health, though, needs sustained engagement.
 The psychological benefits—feeling competent, experiencing control, receiving ongoing support—require consistent participation.
 You cannot develop self-efficacy from sporadic effort.